2014 Rana Mitter, Professor of the History and Politics of Modern China at the University of Oxford:

 ‘Religion, ethnicity and nationalism’.

-Published as The construction of nationhood: ethnicity, religion and nationalism (Cambridge, 1997)
+Published as The Construction of Nationhood: Ethnicity, Religion and Nationalism (CUP, 1997)

 1994 Anthony Low (Clare Hall, University of Cambridge),